Frequently Asked Questions

 Only items you are going to use in the race can be left in transition

-No boxes, no bags etc. Just bike helmets, bike shoes, running shoes, sunglasses, cap .... whatever you need for the actual race is allowed in transition, take everything else out with you.
+No boxes, no bags etc. Just bike helmets, bike shoes, running shoes, sunglasses, cap .... whatever you need for the actual race is allowed in

 The Apple Triathlon is sometimes a 'No Wetsuit' swim.
 That means no wetsuit, no sleeveless wetsuit, no neoprene shorts or similar.
 The water temperature will be taken on race day.
 An announcement will be made before the race starts on both Saturday and Sunday.